AbbasCXVII/MyWebsite/README.md

 # MyWebsite
-This code is a personal portfoilo
+This web page is a personal portfoilo